-13 ALNAP Humanitarian Definitions for Coverage, Coherence, and Connectedness
+$^{^{14}}$ ALNAP Humanitarian Definitions for Coverage, Coherence, and Connectedness

-stakeholders including the Government of

-Kenya, NGOs, other international organizations

-and the private sector?

-To what extend had the project collaborated

-with partners and leveraged complementary

-resources by collaborating with the USAID-

-supported MOEST-led literacy program Tusome,

-UNICEF's child friendly schools and school

-infrastructure activities and the Ministry of

 Health's de-worming programs?
 What impact

-have these collaborations had, if any, on the

-implementation of the school feeding
+have these collaborations had, if any, on the implementation of the school feeding

 programme, the school environment and on

 learning?

 4.3 Data Availability